 \subsection{Correlations and Covariance}

 We use two versions of synthetic 3D \lya correlation functions without contaminants.
 The distorted version includes a model for the distortion effect due to continuum fitting and a distortion matrix computed from one mock, while the undistorted version is based on the true continuum and does not require the distortion matrix.
+In the distorted analysis, the model for the correlation function is multiplied by the distortion matrix.
 We generate our synthetic data vector following the framework of \cite{cuceu_cosmology_2021}, built from a model based on cosmological parameters from the Planck 2018 results \citep{planck_2018_cosmology} and nuisance parameters from DESI DR2 \citep{desi_dr2_lya}.
 The data vector is noiseless and we calculate covariance matrices from uncontaminated synthetic data based on the first three years of DESI.